 Travel Tips

-Taiwan: Taiwan is the first (and currently only) country in Asia to legalise same-sex marriage!
+Taiwan: Taiwan was the first country in Asia to legalise same-sex marriage!
 A thriving LGBTQ+ culture and definitely an up-and-coming travel destination.

 Bhutan: A primarily Buddhist country with a relaxed attitude towards "foreign" homosexuality.
 Visitors are unlikely to face any kind of discrimination and are free to enjoy the majesty of the Himalayas as they wish.